-A complex and lengthy Visa application process, redesigned for ease, simplicity and enhanced usability.
+A complex Visa application process redesigned for simplicity, and enhanced usability.

-People traveling internationally must obtain the correct Visa for their travel circumstances.
-The Visa application process is intended to capture all of the right information based on the customer's travel details to eventually apply for the Visa on the customer’s behalf.
+International travelers must obtain the correct Visa for their travel circumstances.
+The Visa application process intends to capture all of the accurate information based on the customer’s travel details to eventually apply for the Visa on the customer’s behalf.

-Since the redesign of this particular user interface was largely form-based, I started by collecting a list of best practices with regards to forms that may apply to the project.
-This resulted in over 30 best practice tips that I shared with the client and kept in mind while designing.
-This process was in part to ensure the UI took into consideration the best way to design with forms but was also a chance to help educate the client on form-based design as well as why we might make specific design decisions.
+Since the redesign of this particular user interface was largely form-based, I started by collecting a list of best practices about forms that may apply to the project.
+This process resulted in over 30 best practice tips that I shared with the client and kept in mind while designing.
+This process ensured the UI considered the best way to work with forms in a user interface and was also a chance to help educate the client on the topic of form-based design and why we might make specific design decisions.

-Before embarking on any design, sketches or wireframes, I began by establishing the form components that would be inovlved in each step of the Visa application process.
+Before embarking on any design, sketches, or wireframes, I began by establishing the form components involved in each step of the Visa application process.

 We iterated on this step just once, making minor refinements.
-Using the best practices collected at the beginning of the project, this helped the client and I get on the same page about what the user would see and how they would provide information.
+Using the best practices collected at the beginning of the project helped the client, and me get on the same page about what the user would see and how they would provide information.

-I took into consideration the tasks the team needed to perform and made the path to completing those tasks quickly and easily.
+I considered the tasks the team needed to perform and made the path to completing those tasks quickly and easily.

 Once the concept solidified, high-fidelity design became the focus.
 Instead of getting bogged down in rounds of high-fidelity wireframes, I moved the process forward by creating a realistic version.

 I started the high-fidelity design process by working through several screens and steps in the process.
-This provided clear insight into how the process would look and work, and how much content might be included in appropriate stages, all in just over 10 days from starting the project, boom!
+This approach provided clear insight into how the process would look and work and how much content might appear at the appropriate stages, all in just over ten days from starting the project.

 I provided all the screens in Dropbox, where the client would leave comments via annotations.
 I transferred this feedback to a task list to use for iterating.